Athens Greece Now

 What began as a limited amount of removal as Greece was opened up to European visitors in the 1700-1800's, the activity picked up speed and eventually became a more heated contest, with a great deal of money (or potential money) involved.
 The most famous removal is the taking of the Parthenon Marbles from the Acropolis, a group of pieces often called the "Elgin Marbles," sections of the Parthenon shipped to England between 1801 and 1812 by Thomas Bruce, 7th Earl of Elgin.

 Elgin took claim to approximately half of the then surviving statuary at the Acropolis through an arrangement with the Ottomans.
 Elgin was 32 years old and a British representative to Constantinople at a perfect moment in time because the Sultan had just reclaimed a large part of Ottoman land and influence due to the defeat of Napoleon's forces in Egypt by the British.
-When Elgin sought an Ottoman "firman" (a royal permit) to investigate the Acropolis, and this was issued.
-Previously, Elgin had been barred from going up onto the Acropolis with his art team which he had hired to record through drawings and measurements the structures of the famous mount.
+When Elgin sought an Ottoman "firman" (a royal permit) to investigate the Acropolis, it was issued to him.
+Previously, Elgin had hired an art team to record through drawings and measurements the structures of the famous location, but he had been barred from even going up on the mount.

 Elgin claimed he was spurred toward his removal of pieces because he observed how the statuary was being continually damaged.
 He cited that sometimes the poorly paid Turkish troops burned up pieces in an effort to gain lime, that they piled up fragments, along with statuary, to make fortification walls, and took down structures atop the Acropolis to remove the interior lead connecting pieces so they could be melted down into bullets.
 Elgin also recounted that various tourists from Europe were breaking off pieces (especially noses) on statuary at various sites in Greece to take home as souvenirs, and as the scale of visitors increased the vandalism was also increasing.

-Elgin's efforts to move the objects which he had crated back to Britain had to circumvent a number of problems (besides the Dizdar and the occasional protests of Athenians who had little power to stop what was happening).
-One ship loaded with pieces sank (the crates were eventually raised and sent along their way in a different ship)*.
-Elgin had to contrive favors from British military craft to carry boxes onward to Britain, this at a time when Britain and France were in a continual state of conflict on the Mediterranean.
+Elgin's efforts to move the objects which he had crated back to Britain had to circumvent a number of problems (besides the Dizdar and the occasional angry protests of Athenians who had little power to stop what was happening).
+One ship loaded with pieces sank, only to have the crates eventually raised and sent along their way in a different ship*.
+During this time, Elgin had to contrive favors from British military craft to carry boxes onward to Britain, something frought with difficulties since Britain and France were in a continual state of conflict on the Mediterranean.
 Some crates went to Malta and stayed there for years, and boxes that reached Britain were stored in various places, including Elgin's friend's homes.

 There are accounts of contemporary opposition to what Elgin was doing.
-When his men removed a Caryatid from the porch of the Erechtheion, Greeks in Athens rioted, and this may be why the other five figures were not also likewise taken.
-Even men working for Elgin had second-thoughts about what they were doing, and in particular the Italian painter Giovanni Battista Lusieri, who was employed as a supervisor by Elgin, characterized it as a "barbarism."
+When his men removed a Caryatid from the porch of the Erechtheion, Greeks in Athens rioted, and this may be why the other five figures were not also likewise taken (the one that was taken is at the British Museum, page and image here).
+Even men working for Elgin had second-thoughts about what they were doing, and in particular the Italian painter Giovanni Battista Lusieri (page at Scotland National Galleries), who was employed as a supervisor by Elgin, characterized it as a "barbarism."
 Lusieri later lived in Athens, near the Acropolis, until his death in 1821.

 Lord Byron, the famous British poet who was particularly interested in Greece (and died in Missolonghi in 1824, having come to join the Greeks in the revolution against the Turks), mocked Elgin's efforts in his poem Childe Harold's Pilgrimage, published in four sections between 1812 - 1818.
 In the poem, Elgin is characterized as a plunderer upon Hellas, that he is the "...last, the worst..."